 If you can’t find anything to listen to that motivates you, it’s perfectly okay.
 Reach for a book if you prefer quiet reading before bed.

-Prepare Your Body The Night Before
+Prepare Your Body The Night Before To Wake Up Productive

 A calm mind Always makes for a much better night sleep.
+It’s almost a requirement to truly wake up productive.

 How do you calm your mind?